prisma/prisma1/docs/01-Getting-Started/01-React/01-Apollo.md

 <Instruction>

-Navigate into the `server` directory and deploy your service:
+Navigate to the `server` directory and deploy your service:

 ```sh(path="")
 cd server